Rubology/result_vault/README.md

-There are five methods pre-defined to help developers easily determine success or failue, what went wrong, what's the cuurent status & to inspect the vault contents.
+There are five methods pre-defined to help developers easily determine success or failue, what went wrong, what's the current status & to inspect the vault contents.

 > Having these methods pre-defined provides a base structure for developers, improving familiarity.